Understanding and Scaling Collaborative Filtering Optimization from the Perspective of Matrix Rank: Expediting Collaborative Filtering Training with Stable Rank Regularization

 \subsection{Stable Rank Regularization}

 We formulate the stable rank regularization as the stable rank calculation scaled relative to the max possible rank of the matrix.
 The scaling allows for the stable rank loss to be between 0 and 1, making it easier to balance with other loss terms.
-Specifically, given $\mathbf{A} \in \mathbb{R}^{n \times m}$, the regularization is formulated as: Notably, $L_{\text{srank}}$ is model-agnostic, and can be amenable to any ID embedding training strategy by co-optimizing it with some similarity-inducing loss, e.g. $L_{\text{align}}$.
-We optimize with respect to $-\gamma_{sr} L_{\text{srank}}$ to retain higher stable rank, where $\gamma_{sr}$ is the weighting parameter between the chosen similarity loss and $L_{\text{srank}}$.
-We can additionally express $\nabla_{\mathbf{A}} L_{\text{srank}}(\mathbf{A})$ as:
+Specifically, given $\mathbf{A} \in \mathbb{R}^{n \times m}$, the regularization is formulated as: